 Our 5 packed days completed, we prepared our departure early Friday morning.
 Bags packed and stuffed into our rental SUV, we attempted to drop off our vehicle only to discover a locked door.
 This was awkward, so Sooney knocked on the door and a teenager responded indicating that the staffer, Brenda, was sick wouldn’t be in.
 OK, so we gave him the keys, briefly prayed the deal finished, and proceeded to the gate.
 Everything worked out, and we appreciated how island transactions were backed by trust and a fair bit of luck.
 Meanwhile, small planes are dependent on weight, balancing, and weather, and we climbed onto the scales wearing our backpacks to validate our seating assignments.
 Without much fanfare, we flew non-stop to Anchorage.
 It’s a good thing having the wind in your sail, and on we proceed to our next visit to Nome.

-I’ve compiled a collection of photo that will help us remember the beauty of Unalaska.
-Click here to view the gallery.
+I’ve compiled a collection of photos into a slideshow that will help us remember the beauty of Unalaska.